CiscoISE/terraform-provider-ciscoise/docs/resources/network_access_dictionary.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on Network Access - Dictionary.
-  Network Access Create a new Dictionary.
-    Network Access Update a Dictionary.
-    Network Access Delete a Dictionary.
+  Network Access Create a new Dictionary.Network Access Update a Dictionary.Network Access Delete a Dictionary.
 ---

 # ciscoise_network_access_dictionary (Resource)

 It manages create, read, update and delete operations on Network Access - Dictionary.

-  Network Access Create a new Dictionary.
+  - Network Access Create a new Dictionary.
-  Network Access Update a Dictionary.
+  - Network Access Update a Dictionary.
-  Network Access Delete a Dictionary.
+  - Network Access Delete a Dictionary.

 ## Example Usage